Skip to content

 calculated_attributes:

 Apart from environmental and technical attributes, e-footprint objects can link to other e-footprint objects.
-For example, Storage and Server objects can be linked to each other.
-A server can stored data on a storage device, and a storage device can be used by a server.
+For example, server objects have a storage attribute:

 "server",